Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Aluminium-prices.png)

-Glacial meltwater, or milk, is released by the Vatnajökull glacier and flows into the lake blocked by the dam.
-This glacial meltwater is known to have high concentration of sediment within it, and as such reduces the capacity of the dam over time.
+Glacial meltwater, or **glacial milk**, is released by the Vatnajökull glacier and flows into the lake blocked by the dam.
+This glacial meltwater is known to have a high concentration of sediment within it, and as such reduces the capacity of the dam over time.
 This is because the suspended sediment at the base of the water solidifies when deposited, as there is little kinetic energy at the bottom to keep suspended sediment floating.
 Over time, the base level of the lake increases, reducing overall water capacity, until this excess sediment is ‘purged' by the dam management system, which may happen annually.

 [Here's a video of sediment getting purged](https://www.youtube.com/watch?v=BudgYjuVkYk)